rsksmart/devportal/docs/04-resources/04-tutorials/rootstock-wagmi-starter-kit.md

 ```bash
 yarn dev
 ```
-This will start your Rootstock Wagmi Starter Kit locally, allowing you to develop and test your smart contracts.
+This will start the Rootstock Wagmi Starter dApp locally, allowing you to develop and test your smart contracts.
 You can access the Vite server at [http://localhost:5173](http://localhost:5173).

 ## Result